kirashuffler/rust-oddor-h-shift/README.md

-# ODDOR Truckshift for Linux
+# ODDOR H shift for Linux

-Userspace driver for [this USB truck shifter][amazon-oddor-truckshift] to be usable in Euro Truck Simulator 2.
+Userspace driver for ODDOR H-SHIFT gearbox to be usable in Assetto Corsa.

 It is possible that this driver could work for other brands which use the same hardware underneath, but I obviously have no way of testing this.
 If you do find others that work, feel free to create an issue so we can add it here and let